tomaztk/Connect4_sql_game/README.md

 -- Initialize the game
 EXEC dbo.Init
 ```
+Procedure must be run every time, if you want to initiate the new game.

 ## Displaying the results

-The SQL Procedure: _dbo.display_results_  prettifies the board game (7x6) and shows the tokens as X (for player 1) and O (for player 2).
+The T-SQL Procedure: _dbo.DisplayResults_  prettifies the board game (7x6) and shows the tokens as X (for player 1) and O (for player 2).

 Run the code:
 ```(sql)
--- Check the board
+-- Check the board restults
-EXEC dbo.display_results
+EXEC dbo.DisplayResults
 ```

 ![Prettify board](/img/game_board.png)

+This is a helper procedure and is internally run by other procedures.

 ## Procedures to check for win (finding the solution)

-The SQL procedure: _dbo.CheckWin_ describes four ways to check if either of players won a game.
-It searches  in VERTICAL, HORIZONTAL, DIAGONAL UP and DIAGONAL DOWN way through the board, accordingly.
+The T-SQL procedure: _dbo.CheckWin_ describes four ways to check if either of players won a game.
+It searches for:
+ - VERTICAL
+ - HORIZONTAL
+ - DIAGONAL UP and
+ - DIAGONAL DOWN

+ solutions through the board, accordingly.

 ## Procedures to add tokens

-Run the code:
+The T-SQL procedure: _dbo.AddToken_ gives the users the gameplay.
+The input parameters are user and column:

 ```(sql)
 -- Add token to 5th column for player 1